 If you have more than one personal computer on same network, file sharing between computers is very easy for you.
 Now, if you want to use this feature you have to enter certain Network credentials (which protects the files of the computer from falling in wrong hand).
 But some of the Windows 10 and Windows 11 users are reporting to have an issue as they are facing ‘Enter Network Credentials Access Error‘ when they are trying to access the files on another computer on the same network.

 Now, the reason behind this error can be simply wrong username or wrong password or it may be an ip mismatch.
 Here are working solutions to fix this problem straightaway.

 Fix-1 Changing Windows Credentials

-Credential Manager is a control panel utility which manages your logon information for websites, networks.
-Adding the Network name/address, username, password can solve the problem.
-Follow these steps to add network name/address, username and password-
+Credential Manager is a control panel utility that manages your logon information for websites, networks.
+Adding the Network name/address, username and password can solve the problem.
+Follow these steps to add network name/address, username, and password-

 2. Click on “Windows Credentials” and then click on “Add a Windows credential“.

-Sharing,accessing or transferring the files from another computer to your computer on the same network requires password.
+Sharing, accessing, or transferring the files from another computer to your computer on the same network requires a password.
 Turning “Password protected sharing” OFF can solve the ‘Network Credential Access Error’.
 But before moving ahead to the steps of the process, let’s be clear that Password protected sharing is the safest way to transfer your files or to access the network.
-Removing the password protection can make your computer Vulnerable to other users on the same network.
+Removing password protection can make your computer vulnerable to other users on the same network.
 Follow these steps to turn off “Password protected sharing” –

 Close Advanced Sharing settings tab.
 Restart your computer and try to reconnect.
 If the issue still persists go for the next fix.